What to Know About Medicare and Transplants

 The surgeon performs a kidney transplant at the same time as the pancreas transplant

 It’s important to know that Medicare coverage usually ends for those with ESRD 36 months after they receive a kidney transplant.
-However, Medicare will pay for immunosuppressive drugs indefinitely so long as the patient becomes eligible for Medicare because of age or disability prior to their ESRD diagnosis OR following a kidney transplant in a Medicare-approved facility.
+However, Medicare will pay for extended immunosuppressive coverage.
+This means, Medicare will cover immunosuppressive drugs indefinitely so long as the patient becomes eligible for Medicare because of age or disability prior to their ESRD diagnosis OR following a kidney transplant in a Medicare-approved facility.

 Note: Learn more about ESRD and Medicare at this resource.

-Transplants are incredibly intensive procedures that need appropriate aftercare and recovery time for both the transplant patient and the organ donor.
+Transplants are incredibly intensive procedures that need appropriate aftercare and recovery time for both kidney transplant recipients and organ donors.
 Medicare will cover the following aftercare services for both parties:

 Home health care